-Figure 159.
+Figure 176.
 Modified Puls routing method editor.
-The optional elevationdischarge function is disabled because no curves are currently available for selection.
+The optional elevation-discharge function is disabled because no curves are currently available for selection.
 The invert can be entered after a curve is selected.

 The number of subreaches must be entered.
 It affects attenuation where one subreach gives the maximum attenuation and increasing the number of subreaches approaches zero attenuation.
-This parameter is necessary because the travel time through a subreach should be approximately equal to the simulation time step.
-A good estimate is to divide the actual reach length by the product of the wave celerity and the simulation time step.
-It can also be a calibration parameter in some cases.
+This parameter is necessary because the travel time through a subreach should be approximately equal to the simulation time step for an idealized channel.
+An initial estimate of this parameter can be obtained by dividing the actual reach length by the product of the wave celerity and the simulation time step.
+For natural channels that vary in cross section dimension, slope, and storage, the number of subreaches can be treated as a calibration parameter.
+The number of subreaches may be used to introduce numerical attenuation which can be used to better represent the movement of floodwaves through the natural system.

-There are two options for initial condition: specified discharge, and inflow equals outflow.
+There are two options for initial condition: specified discharge and inflow equals outflow.
 If you use the first option, you will also have to enter a discharge value.
 The initial storage in the reach will be calculated from the specified discharge and the storage-discharge function.
 If you use the second option, it will be assumed that the initial outflow is the same as the initial inflow to the reach from upstream elements.
 This is essentially the same as assuming a steady-state initial condition.
 The initial storage will be computed from the first inflow to the reach and storage-discharge function.